 When an EDIC insured dentist with a Claims-Made Policy leaves the EDIC program for any reason, he or she should purchase an extended reporting endorsement or “tail” coverage.
 This endorsement provides a single set of limits for all future claims.
 A dentist needs a “tail” if leaving dentistry or if a new employer does not pick up and provide Prior Acts Coverage.
 If you have been with EDIC for five years and retire over age 50, EDIC will give you the tail at no cost.

-I work for a practice in North Carolina but I work a few hours a week at a practice in Virginia.
-How does my dental malpractice coverage work if I work in 2 different states?
+How does my dental malpractice coverage work if I work in 2 different locations?

 How do I read an employment contract and what if I feel uncomfortable with some of the wording?

 EDIC highly recommends that you seek out an attorney to read your contracts.
 An attorney can suggest any changes that would benefit you as an employee as well as explain any stipulations that the employer may want from working at a practice or Dental Service Organization (DSO) during and even after employment.
 Steve Kaufman Esq, from Wright, Constable & Skeen, LLP has lectured about contract reading to dental schools and comes highly recommended by dental students to EDIC.

 When should I get disability insurance to start practicing?

 Disability Insurance is important to have as soon as you graduate.
 You don’t need to wait for your state dental license to get disability insurance.
 EDIC recommends that you seek professional advice and contact a local agent for disability.
 Many of EDIC insureds have used the following advisors to inquire about information on disability insurance:

 At what point in your dental career do you recommend hiring someone to help with financial management?